aragle/python-autotask-bot/README.md

 Kormochari is an automatic keyboard and mouse controlling system.

 ## Install this library
-Download and run <a href="https://github.com/aratheunseen/kormochari/blob/installer/kc-installer.bat" download="true">kormochari installer</a> file and do fun.
+Download and run <a id="raw-url" href="https://github.com/aratheunseen/kormochari/blob/installer/kc-installer.bat" download="true">kormochari installer</a> file and do fun.

 or